Get

 2. Pawing Your Face

-Cats can sometimes be more direct with waking you up.
+Cats can sometimes be more direct in waking you up.
 Gentle pawing on your face is your cat’s way of saying it’s time to get up.
 The pawing may be annoying, but it generally doesn’t hurt.
 Ignore your cat if you’re not ready to get up and start the day.

 cat owner talking to his pet